Eilat: Film

-Eilat has been utilized by film and television productions - domestic and foreign - for location shooting since the 1960s, most notably in the early 90s as a tropical locale for season 2 of the Canadian production Tropical Heat.
+Eilat has been utilized by film and television productions – domestic and foreign – for location shooting since the 1960s, most notably in the early 90s as a tropical locale for season 2 of the Canadian production Tropical Heat.

 It was also used in the films She, Madron, Ashanti and Rambo III.

 Archaeology

 Despite harsh conditions, the region has supported large populations as far back as 8,000 BCE.
+Several Neolithic sites have been discovered in Eilat in its vicinity.
+One of them is a late Neolithic burial site with fan scrapers, dated by archaeologists to 5410–4250 BCE.

 Exploration of ancient sites began in 1861, but only 7% of the area has undergone serious archaeological excavation.
 Some 1,500 ancient sites are located in a 1200 km2 area.
 In contrast to the gaps found in settlement periods in the neighbouring Negev Highlands and Sinai, these sites show continuous settlement for the past 10,000 years.